facebook/react-native-website/docs/more-resources.md

 [Yoga](https://yogalayout.com/) is a stand-alone layout engine that extends beyond React Native and allows product engineers to build layouts quickly for multiple platforms with a highly optimized open source layout engine designed with speed, size, and ease of use in mind.

 [Bugsnag](https://www.bugsnag.com/), [Microsoft App Center](https://appcenter.ms/), and [Sentry](https://sentry.io/welcome/) all provide excellent crash and error monitoring services for React and React Native apps.
-These services allow you to proactively monitor crashes and issues occuring on your apps in real time so you can fix them quickly and improve user experience.
+These services allow you to proactively monitor crashes and issues occurring on your apps in real time so you can fix them quickly and improve user experience.

 The [React Developer Tools](debugging.md#react-developer-tools) are great for debugging React and React Native apps.